-Homeowner gets less of the profits when home is sold
+Homeowner gets less of the profits when the home is sold

-May limit homeowner in what they can list the home for or who they can sell it to
+Can limit homeowner as to what they can list the home for when they sell, or who they can sell it to

-For one, they can significantly reduce the costs of buying a home—sometimes eliminating the down payment and closing costs entirely.
-Shared equity mortgages can also lower one’s monthly payments and help ensure housing in a particular geographic area is more affordable on the whole.
+These programs can significantly reduce the costs of buying a home—sometimes eliminating the down payment and closing costs entirely.
+Shared equity mortgages can also lower a homeowner's monthly payments and help ensure housing in a particular geographic area is more affordable on the whole.

-A study from the Urban Institute also shows these mortgages help buyers build equity to purchase higher-priced homes later on.
-Additionally, if the down payment provided by the investor is high enough, shared equity programs can also help buyers avoid the costs of private mortgage insurance (PMI).
+A study from the Urban Institute shows these mortgages help buyers build equity to purchase higher-priced homes later on.

-There may be many benefits, but remember that these programs limit how much you can make off the sale of your home, and they may even dictate to whom you can sell the home.
+These programs nonetheless limit how much you can make off the sale of your home.

-Shared equity programs aren’t available everywhere, and options may vary greatly based on your location.
+Shared equity programs aren’t available everywhere, and options can vary greatly depending upon your location.

 Private Shared Equity Mortgage Programs

-Each organization will take a slightly different approach, but they all follow the general shared equity model, reducing the costs of buying a home either upfront or via lower monthly payments.
+Each organization can take a slightly different approach, but they all follow the general shared equity model, reducing the costs of buying a home either upfront or through lower monthly payments.

 Is a Shared Equity Mortgage Right for You?

-Shared equity mortgages may be a good option if you’re a first-time homebuyer, have a low income, or just don’t have much saved up for a down payment or closing costs.
-They do come with a long-term cost, though, so make sure you weigh the full consequences of sharing your home’s equity with an outside investor or party.
+Shared equity mortgages can be a good option if you’re a first-time homebuyer, have a low income, or just don’t have much saved up for a down payment or for closing costs.
+They do come with a long-term cost, however, so make sure you weigh the full consequences of sharing your home’s equity with an outside investor or party.

-Remember: Home equity can be a valuable financial tool later in life, allowing you quick access to cash or money to support home improvements, retirement, or other goals.
-Be sure to take into account the full picture before opting for a shared equity mortgage.
+Home equity can be a valuable financial tool later in life, allowing you quick access to cash or money to support home improvements, retirement, or other goals.
+Be sure to take the full picture into account if you're considering a shared equity mortgage.